ashishnandagawali/agentic-ai/CrewAI-Sample-Projects/ashish_custom_trip_planner/README.md

 <br>I have taken the [Surpise Trip](https://github.com/crewAIInc/crewAI-examples/tree/main/surprise_trip) project from [CrewAI Examples](https://github.com/crewAIInc/crewAI-examples.git).

 I have modified this project to use Deepseek LLM using - <br>
-   1) from Deepseek API from Deepseek
+   1) Deepseek API from Deepseek
    2) Deepseek NIM API from nvidia.

 Rest of exammple is same as the origial suprise trip.

 Also I have used the Serper API for google search.

 To run this project you will need -